emmerge/rockup/README.md

 machine before and after.

 * **preBuild** Run prior to invoking `meteor build` to build the app bundle
-* **postBuild** Run immediately following bundle creation
-* **preDeploy** Run prior to connecting to hosts and deploying
 * **postDeploy** Run immediately after completion of deployment

-Note that **postBuild** and **preDeploy** are -- for most users -- the same slice of time, but some developers may choose to build and bundle the application in a custom fashion, and provide a path to the bundle to calls to `rock deploy`.
-Users with this use case are given the **preDeploy** hook for any preparation they need prior to deployment.

 _Work in progress also coming on server-side hook scripts._